 This is the first article in the “Roots and Remembrance” series, documenting efforts to revive interest in local history in the Cary area.

 The most valuable stories aren’t always in the written word – they can be heard.
-Oral storytelling passes down rich generational tales that would otherwise be lost, and the Cary Heritage Museum is doing just that.
+Oral storytelling passes down rich generational tales that would otherwise be lost, and the Friends of the Page-Walker Hotel is doing just that.

 Through the Cary Heritage Museum Oral History Project, members of the initiative chronicle the lives of “ordinary” citizens through recorded interviews.
 These are sent to the University of North Carolina, Chapel Hill’s Southern Oral History Project (SOHP) for preservation.
 Recorded conversations date back to the 1970s, and are still used by researchers today.

-Peggy Van Scoyoc, a key member of the initiative, has been a Cary native and active participant in the project for decades.
-She joined the board of the Cary Historical Society from its inception in the 70’s, and describes those older conversations as some of the most precious interviews from Cary.
+Peggy Van Scoyoc, a key member of the initiative, has been a Cary resident for three decades and officially founded the project in 1998.
+She joined the board of the Friends of Page-Walker from 1997, and describes those older conversations as some of the most precious interviews from Cary.

 Since the start of the program, Van Scoyoc and other participants of the Oral History Project have collectively interviewed over a hundred Cary residents. “[We do it to] learn about their lives; their memories, their local, cultural, state, national and world histories; and how all of that impacted, you know, the lives of everyone here in Cary.
 So that’s kind of where we started.
 And they just started telling fantastic stories.”